Snapshots of Food Industry News

 The Indian ice cream industry is one of the fastest-growing segments in the dairy or food processing sector.
 From Rs.9, 000 crores in 2016, the ice cream category has jumped to Rs.12, 000 crores in 2017.
 This was stated in the seventh essay of the Indian Ice Cream Congress and Expo (IICE), which recently concluded at Mumbai.

-The two-day event was organised by IICMA and Aim Events, with Bluestar India being the main sponsor.
+The two-day event was organized by IICMA and Aim Events, with Bluestar India being the main sponsor.
 It was inaugurated by Maharashtra’s industries minister Subhash Desai and attended by national and international ice cream players.
-IICE 2017 included a series of informative and technical seminars and panel discussions covering a range of topics including ice cream industry as cold chain, ice cream ingredients, automation, food safety and packaging.
+IICE 2017 included a series of informative and technical seminars and panel discussions covering a range of topics including ice cream industry as cold chain, ice cream ingredients, automation, food safety, and packaging.

 The ice-cream sector is heading for more growth with improvement in the cold chain infrastructure in the country along with increasing disposable incomes and the changing lifestyles.
-The ice-cream growth story has been particularly improved because of the role of ice-cream parlours and their rapid expansion that brought wider reach.
-One of the interesting seminar topics, therefore, revolved around parlours as the real growth engines for ice cream brands.
+The ice-cream growth story has been particularly improved because of the role of ice-cream parlors and their rapid expansion that brought wider reach.
+One of the interesting seminar topics, therefore, revolved around parlors as the real growth engines for ice cream brands.
 Other topics included ingredient trends to make ice-cream better as also processing your dreams, called ice-creams.
 V K Pancham, deputy director, Food Safety and Standards Authority of India (FSSAI), Mumbai, was the chief guest at the one-day international seminar.
 Stakeholders pointed out that there should be systems in place for the food safety officers (FSOs) to collect samples from the ice cream shops.
 The stakeholders wanted a letter to be sent from the higher authorities that permit FSOs to collect such samples.
 Stakeholders wanted to know how it is possible that a trainee FSO decides the fate of a big ice cream brand.

 Chef Gautam Chaudhary Acquires Health Food Start-up – World in a Box

 Chef Gautam Chaudhary has acquired Gurugram based health food startup- World in a Box.
 Though the details are not known there is speculation that it was a cash and equity deal.
 World in a Box is doing well in Gurugram and has even bagged the prestigious best online food delivery award.
-The online platform is a pioneer of “make your own meal’ where consumers can customise their meal.
+The online platform is a pioneer of “make your own meal’ where consumers can customize their meal.
 Chef Gautam is not only Michelin recommended but has over 20 years of culinary as well as management experience and so will add value to the brand.

 Nitish Jha founder of World in a Box will now move up to a larger role at the Demiurgic group so as to manage operations and marketing.
 By the end, September Demiurgic Hospitality is likely to come up with their second brand “Deseez’, a boutique North Indian delivery kitchen.
 The group has a lot of other interesting plans and are likely to come up with multiple food brands under the parent umbrella.